swiftlang/swift/docs/SIL.rst

 - A SIL function type declares the conventions for its results.
-  The results are written as an unlabelled tuple; the elements of that tuple must be legal SIL types, optionally decoarted with one of the following convention attributes.
+  The results are written as an unlabelled tuple; the elements of that tuple must be legal SIL types, optionally decorated with one of the following convention attributes.
 Indirect and direct results may be interleaved.